 Here we outline the major points so you can evaluate your saddle fit.

 FIT FOR THE HORSE

 The goal in saddle fitting is to have the greatest amount of contact between the bar of the tree and the horse.
-Keep in mind there is no standardization in the industry for tree sizing-measurements differ between tree makers, saddle makers, and saddle styles.
+Keep in mind there is no standardization in the industry as tree sizing-measurements differ between tree makers, saddle makers, and saddle styles.

 The average, defined wither will usually fit a medium or regular tree.
-This horse will have a more refined body with definition in the withers-the modern version of Quarter Horses, Tennessee Walking Horses, Thoroughbreds, etc.
+This horse will have a more refined body with definition in the withers – the modern version of Quarter Horses, Tennessee Walking Horses, Thoroughbreds, etc.